dsluo-archive/csx730-malloc/README.md

   with zeros.
 To the right of each address is a description, which should be present for the following: the original program break, the current program break, the first address in the metadata for a memory block, the start of a memory block's allocated memory, and the end of a memory block's allocated memory.
-Here, allocated refers to the memory allocated for use by the user.
+Here, the term "allocated" refers to the memory allocated for use by the user.
 If an allocated region crosses a page boundary, then that address should be printed.